Ujjalt/ujjaltimshina/_pages/about.md

 </div>

-###  ‼️ Highlights: (Talk on Transformation Geometry: The Complete Symmetries of Regular Shapes at the INMO Training Camp (funded by HBCSE, TIFR), held at SMIT, Sikkim, for Olympiad aspirants.
+###  ‼️ (Talk on Transformation Geometry: The Complete Symmetries of Regular Shapes at the INMO Training Camp (funded by HBCSE, TIFR), held at SMIT, Sikkim, for Olympiad aspirants.
 Jan 2024)

 Below are a few curated moments from the sessions conducted at the
 **INMO Training Camp** (funded by **HBCSE, TIFR**), held at **SMIT, Sikkim**,